lgraubner/larsgraubner.com/content/blog/webpack-images.md

 categories:
   - Tooling
   - JavaScript
-date: 2017-06-08T10:00:00+02:00
+date: 2017-06-09T22:00:00+02:00
-description: ""
+description: "Images should be optimized as good as possible.
+This post describes image processing with webpack and how it differs from gulp, Grunt and similar tools."
 draft: true
 title: Processing images with webpack
 type: "post"
 url: /webpack-images/
 ---

 Images are a crucial part of any website.
 Often they make the most of the transferred bytes.
 Therefore it's important to optimize them as good as possible.
 Modern build tools such as [Webpack](https://webpack.js.org/) or [gulp](http://gulpjs.com/) offer all kind of plugins to optimize your images.
-In this post I'm going to have a closer look at webpack and image processing and how it differs from gulp, [Grunt](https://gruntjs.com/) and similar tools.
+In this post I'm going to have a closer look at image processing with webpack and how it differs from gulp, [Grunt](https://gruntjs.com/) and similar tools.

 *This post is assuming webpack v2.
 Loader syntaxes might vary in other versions.*

-## Migrating from gulp and similar tools
+## Migrating from gulp

 When I started to migrate from gulp to webpack I struggled getting image processing to work as I used to do it before.
 Gulp handles images like this: Provide a folder with images, process them and output at the given location.